Indonesian (Bahasa) to Portuguese translation | AI video translator

 Does the platform support Portuguese voiceover or dubbing options?

-Most common formats such as MP4, MOV, and WebM are supported, allowing you to translate content without converting files beforehand.
+Most common formats such as MP4, MOV, and WebM are supported, allowing you to translate content without converting files in advance.

 How long does it take to translate an Indonesian (Bahasa) video into Portuguese?

-Processing time depends on video length and audio quality, but shorter videos can often be translated and exported within a short time frame.
+Processing time depends on video length and audio quality, but shorter videos can often be translated and exported within a short time.

 Translate videos into 175+ languages